m4rtinpf/smpp-client/README.md

 You'll need an SMSC server to try it out (you can find free test servers by searching for `smsc test server`).

+*Note: On the live demo you can send at most 50 messages in bulk form (there's a hard-coded cap).*

 ## Backend

 The backend is a RESTful API built using [django](https://www.djangoproject.com/)